 Beneficial Interest in Trusts Held by Third Parties: The Foundation is the beneficiary of the income of two perpetual trusts that it does not administer.
 A trustee, who is independent of the Foundation, administers the investments of each trust and distributions are made to the Foundation in accordance with the respective trust agreement.
 Under the terms of these trusts, the Foundation has an irrevocable right to receive all or a portion of the income earned on the trust assets in perpetuity.
 The Foundation does not control the assets held by the outside trusts.
 The Foundation measures its beneficial interest in trusts held by third parties based upon its beneficial interest in the fair value of the underlying investments held by the trust.
 These trusts are invested in cash and cash equivalents, fixed income funds, mutual funds, convertible securities and equities, which are exchange traded.
 The fair value of the Foundation's beneficial interest is adjusted for changes in fair value of the underlying investments or the changes to the Foundation's beneficial interest.
-Unrealized gains/(losses) on the Foundation's beneficial interest in trusts held by third parties for the years ended September 30, 2023 and 2022 totaled \$41,111 and \$(170,104), respectively, and are classified as net assets with donor restrictions on the accompanying statements of activities.
-Income earned on these trusts is paid quarterly and is classified as without donor restricted interest income on the statement of activities.
-The Foundation received income distributions of \$27,736 and \$55,574 for the years ended September 30, 2023 and 2022, respectively.
+Unrealized gains on the Foundation's beneficial interest in trusts held by third parties for the years ended September 30, 2024 and 2023 totaled \$98,928 and \$41,111, respectively, and are classified as net assets with donor restrictions on the accompanying statements of activities.
+Income earned on these trusts is paid quarterly and is classified as without donor restricted contribution on the statement of activities.
+The Foundation received income distributions of \$26,593 and \$27,736 for the years ended September 30, 2024 and 2023, respectively.